Grammarly vs. PerfectIt: Which Is Better?

 9) User Interface

-I think Grammarly provides a better user interface.
+I think Grammarly provides a slightly better user interface since it color-codes different categories of corrections.

 However, both interfaces are intuitive and easy to use.